-Spectators at Torrey Pines noticed a pronouned limp and grimace as Woods played in the U.S. Open despite his injury.
+Spectators at Torrey Pines noticed a pronounced limp and grimace as Woods played in the U.S. Open despite his injury.
 Woods later admitted on his website to having a ruptured ACL as well as two stress fractures of the tibia, noting that he would be having reconstructive surgery to repair the damage.

-"ACLs are not degenerative injuries....They're high-load twisting, hyper-extension injuries." said Dr. David W. Altchek from Hospital for Special Surgery in New York.
+"ACLs are not degenerative injuries...They're high-load twisting, hyper-extension injuries." said Dr. David W. Altchek from Hospital for Special Surgery in New York.
 "He was playing on an unstable knee for maybe a year, maybe longer.
 The reason we don't let some athletes play without their ACL is for fear of cartilage damage."

 An estimated 10 million Americans suffer from sports-related injuries every year, but when there are multiple injuries or surgeries involved, the risks of lasting effects on performance increase.